CompTIA Security+ Guidance

 Here are some confusingly similar or overlapping topics ideal for setting up tricky multiple-choice questions:

-CompTIA uses the phrase Rule-Based Access Control just so they confuse you about Role-Based Access Control, which is what the rest of the world means by RBAC.
+CompTIA uses the phrase Rule-Based Access Control just so they can confuse you about Role-Based Access Control, which is what the rest of the world means by RBAC.

 OTP stands for both One-Time Password (at first login you must change it) and One-Time Pad (the only truly secure cipher).
 MAC stands for three very different security concepts.